UK PM's ex-media boss, friend to face charges for hacking

 "At the News of the World we worked on behalf of the victims of crime, particularly violent crime, and the idea that I would then sit in my office dreaming up schemes to undermine investigations is simply untrue."

-In her statement, Brooks, a close confidante of Murdoch, said she did not authorise, nor was aware of phone hacking.
+In her statement, Brooks, a close confidante of Murdoch, said she did not authorize, nor was aware of phone hacking.

 "The charge concerning Milly Dowler is particularly upsetting not only as it is untrue but also because I have spent my journalistic career campaigning for victims of crime.
 I will vigorously defend these allegations," she said.